FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 the fibonacci.py file.
 Each time a new test case is added, it introduces an 'if' statement too.
 So, it is a good practice to write the test cases in a separate file.
-This file containa multiple lines, each line representing a test case.
+This file contains multiple lines, each line representing a test case.
 Each line consists of two comma separated values in which the first column is the integer value that has to be passed to the function.
  The second column is the return value from the function.